 5 Hidden Windows 10 Tricks

-Microsoft killed the Start Menu in Windows 8 but had to bring it back to Windows 10 due to the backlash.
+Microsoft killed the Start Menu in Windows 8 but had to restore it in Windows 10 due to the backlash.
 But with Windows 10, the death of the traditional start menu was also confirmed.
-For the most part, almost everyone prefers the new modern Start menu.
-But there are still a few things that it misses.
+For the most part, almost everyone prefers the new modern Start menu but it misses a few things.
 Things like shortcuts to various Windows apps and functions like Run, Disk Management, Command Prompt, etc. What some of you might not know though is that Windows 10 also provides an alternative Start menu which does list those missing links only.
 You can access this by simply right-clicking on the start button.

 Another Windows 7 feature some might miss on Windows 10 is the small “Peek at Desktop” button on the far right of the taskbar.
 This was never missing on Windows 8 or even on Windows 10, it simply is a little harder to spot if you’re not attentive.
-You’ll find a small little sliver of an invisible button on the very far bottom right corner of your screen.
-Pushing your mouse over it lets you take a peek at your desktop by default.
+You’ll find a small sliver of an invisible button on the bottom right corner of the screen.
+Pushing your mouse over it lets you peek at your desktop by default.
 Clicking it minimizes all Windows and takes you back to your desktop.

 2. Shake Windows

-Speaking of minimizing all Windows, have you ever had your desktop cluttered with a lot of random open windows?
-You know, kind of like this:
+Speaking of minimizing all Windows, have you ever had your desktop cluttered with random open windows?

 5 Hidden Windows 10 Tricks

 It can happen at times to even the most organized people.
-But it is almost funny how most people don’t even know Windows has a solution for it.
+But it is almost funny how most people don’t even know Windows has a solution.
 It has had that solution for years, ever since Windows 7.
-If you want to minimize all Windows but one, simply grab the Window you want to remain open and shake it hard.
+If you want to minimize all Windows but one, grab the Window you want to remain open and shake it hard.
 What happens next is something very cool.
 You might want to open a lot of Windows and try this one out.
-Regret minimizing all those Windows?
-Shake the Window again and everything will be right back up where it was.

 5 Hidden Windows 10 Tricks

 Microsoft was quite proud of bringing Cortana to the desktop via Windows 10.
 Redmond never misses a chance to push Cortana to your face and make people use Cortana.
-For what it’s worth, Cortana isn’t a bad virtual assistant.
-Hell, it even lets you play to pass the time when you’re bored.
+Cortana isn’t a bad virtual assistant.
+It even lets you play to pass the time when you’re bored.
 You can’t quite play FIFA 18 with Cortana, at least not until a few years.
 But Cortana can surely help you with some cool little time-killers.
-Simply type (or say) “Rock Paper Scissors,” “Roll the Die,” or “Flip the Coin” in Cortana.
+Type (or say) “Rock Paper Scissors,” “Roll the Die,” or “Flip the Coin” in Cortana.

 5 Hidden Windows 10 Tricks

-On my occasional flings with Linux, mostly Ubuntu, I never fail to admire the customizability aspect.
 Linux and its distributions being open-sourced like Android, they offer a ton of customization options.
-Even the Terminal (Linux equivalent to the command prompt) window is pretty customizable.
+Even the Terminal (Linux equivalent to the command prompt) window is customizable.
 Unlike the command prompt on Windows though, you do end up using the terminal on a Linux machine much more often so that probably made sense.
-For those Windows users who often find themselves using the command prompt though, Windows 10 has finally brought customizability to it.
-Just right-click on the title bar of a command prompt window and go to Properties.
-You can change a lot of things from the font style to the background color.
+Right-click the title bar of a command prompt window and go to Properties.
+You can change several things from the font style to the background color.
 You can even make the window as transparent as you’d like.
 Those options are located under the Colors tab.

 Start Menu folders